Henry Hargreaves (photographer): Photographer

 With an approach focusing on storytelling and engaging visuals, New York-based Henry Hargreaves is regarded as one of the best commercial and conceptual still life photographers of his generation.
 Hargreaves learned photography techniques from speaking with photographers and experimented with his own set.
 He works out of a studio in Williamsburg, Brooklyn and shoots for clients such as Ralph Lauren, NY Magazine, GQ, National Geographic, Boucheron, The New York Times, and Sagmeister.
 He has photographed several cookbooks for Christina Tosi, Banny Bowien and the Jack's Wife Freda cookbook.
 Hargreaves uses food as a medium in his photo series, including: Burning Calories, Food of the Rainbow, Mark Rice-Ko, Jello-O presidents, Edible Subway, Bacon Alphabet, and No Seconds.
 Other still life photo series include Zen of Yoda, Deep-Fried Gadgets, and Game Over.
 In 2018 he used as inspiration the cakes familiar to him from his childhood made from the Australian Women's Weekly Children's Birthday Cake Book for the exhibition 'Birthday's that will never come' in Wellington.

 He delivered a talk titled "We Are What We Eat" at the food-centric TEDxManhattan event, exploring how food can help us understand and empathize with others.

+Ai Artist

+Since 2024 Henry has been producing Generative assisted Art.
+His projects can be seen at Nothing Boring.
+In 2025 The Museum of Cleveland launched their Exhibition "Renaissance to Runway."
+Henry Collaborated with fellow filmmaker Francesco Carrozzini to produce the feature movie for the exhibition.